collapsed-stacks/startups/questions/11439/what-s-a-good-way-to-find-nearby-angel-investors-or-venture-capitalists.md

 - posted by: [niraj](https://stackexchange.com/users/9659943/niraj) on 2016-11-18
 - score: 1

-<p>Just to throw another idea out there - If there are any major universities around, they may be a way to get some leads.
+Just to throw another idea out there - If there are any major universities around, they may be a way to get some leads.
 Especially for schools with robust business and engineering programs, there may be regular competitions, events, grants, awards, or other such funding opportunities for students in the state.
-At least some of these funding entities might also invest in non-student startups in the area.</p>
+At least some of these funding entities might also invest in non-student startups in the area.

 ## Answer 12859